 I did not even realize I had a problem with my tongue placement until Sharon Wexler asked me about my problem with reflux.
 She suggested that Ryan Wexler in her office work with me to fix the problem.
 It seems that my tongue was not hitting “the spot” on the roof of my mouth and was resting against my upper front teeth.
 This resulted in very dry mouth and probably contributed to my reflux.
 After working with Ryan once a week for about four to six months, my tongue is always in the right spot and my dry mouth has gone away.
 Ryan worked with me so I even have my tongue on the “right spot” when I sleep and it is wonderful to wake up in the morning and not have a dry mouth.
 Also, I was able to reduce my reflux medicine in half.
 Even the dentist and hygienist commented about how my dry mouth has disappeared and that will reduce tooth decay.
 Ryan was very patient, professional and easy to work with.
 I am very pleased with the results.

-Jenny has been working with my son for four months, since he was 11 years old.
+TIMS has been working with my son for four months, since he was 11 years old.
 We have seen him make great progress.
 While he still doesn’t form words, he has gone from grunting and making shrieking noises, to formulating vowels and consonants.
 He also communicates in ways that he understands turn taking and expressing when he wants more of something.
-She has taught us things we can use in everyday life and play.
-I look forward to working with her more to see how Mason continues to expand in his communication skills.
+They have taught us things we can use in everyday life and play.
+I look forward to working with them more to see how Mason continues to expand in his communication skills.

-Jenny has been an invaluable asset to me and my 3-year-old daughter!
+TIMS has been an invaluable asset to me and my 3-year-old daughter!
 She has given me a whole new perspective on how to incorporate new language into my daughter’s vocabulary in a way that is fun to her and easy to incorporate in our daily routines.
-I would highly recommend her to anyone with a child needing speech therapy!
+I would highly recommend them to anyone with a child needing speech therapy!